 Students have also been adjusting to a new way of learning.
 Individual circumstances will differ but everyone is facing personal disruption and worry, whether that’s juggling online tutorials with childcare, or maintaining remote relationships with family and friends.
 In times like these, you and your institution will be committed to supporting student wellbeing and making timely interventions when needed.

-We are also delighted to announce that we are able to offer a free pilot of our Student Pulse Survey for the first term/semester in 2020.
+We can also offer a free pilot of our Student Pulse Survey.
 Simply contact us to enquire, or head to the Student Pulse Survey page and complete the Request a Pilot form.
 We can deploy this in short timescales, working closely with you to optimise benefits.